MW: Hi Natasha. So great to see you and thanks for being here on the podcast today.

 So business-wise, if I look at someone who’s really great at networking, who’s really extroverted, who has loads of time and just loves going and hang out, who’s got all the fancy frocks?
 Who’s just that kind of front person.
 Like, constitutionally I’m not like that, like, I’m really sensitive.
 I’m probably a little bit introverted and I know what I need.

 I need lots of downtime and my digestive stuff gets in the way of me like, you know, because I’ve got some gut healing stuff to do or, you know, I’ve got food sensitivities or whatever.
 So in the same way like yeah I don’t know I guess if you look at someone who’s doing well and you want to align your vision with that, I guess it’s worth doing that kind of Abraham Hicks thing.
 Whether you’re into that or not of like you know they say we’re just out and about and we’re just kind of information.

 Yeah, look at someone who’s famous and rich and has a great business and you sort of want to collect them into your life like in, you’re going to sort of register that like that’s part of my future Vision.

 It’s worth being super specific and just noting like oh which bits are really actually achievable.
-Like if I don’t have a 40 hour a week, ten thousand dollars a week business does that can that actually fit inside my life container with me the way I am?
+Like if I don’t have a 40-hour-a-week, ten thousand dollars a week business can that actually fit inside my life container with me the way I am?
 Like,

 MW: Yes, yes, absolutely.
 And it’s so funny.
 I recently went to Grace Lever’s doing weekend because someone said to me, you could totally do what Grace does.